RoosterMoney is a free pocket money app with an optional Visa debit card that helps parents teach their children about money in a digital age.

 From as young as four years old, you can award Stars in the app as a first introduction to the concept of earning and rewards.
 When they are ready, you can move them onto the Pocket Money Tracker that lets children keep track of their earnings, save towards goals, and develop good money habits, whilst parents oversee what money goes in and out - so you remain the Bank of Mum & Dad without having to make actual deposits.
 As the kids get older you can graduate them to 'real money' with our Rooster Card, a Visa debit card with parental controls, giving them the independence to make considered choices about saving and spending in a safe environment.

-We believe the best lessons are learned by 'doing'.
-RoosterMoney encourages families to learn together so that parents can actively educate, motivate and empower their kids financially - giving everybody the reassurance that they're fully prepared for the future.
+RoosterMoney believes the best lessons are learned by 'doing'.
+They encourage families to learn together so that parents can actively educate, motivate and empower their kids financially - giving everybody the reassurance that they're fully prepared for the future.

-In addition to the core features of the app we have a series of educational resources to help with financial education.
-You can read more about these in our Primer section on roostermoney.com
+In addition to the core features of the app there is a series of educational resources to help with financial education.
+You can read more about these in the Primer section on roostermoney.com

 "The kids love it.
 It's teaching them good life lessons for the future." - Jane, mum of 4